WHEN HARD WORK PAYS OFF―RECOGNIZING AND REWARDING YOUR ACADEMIC ACHIEVEMENT

 - Performs a service to the high school or community.

 - Is recommended by one of his/her high school teachers.

 Candidates must fill out an application for the scholarship, along with an application for admissions.
 If their qualifications are approved, they will be interviewed by the College’s director of alumni and development.
-For an application or additional information, contact Michael Brady, Assistant Vice President of Institutional Advancement, at 718.429.6600, extension 353, or via email at .
+For an application or additional information, contact Stephen DeSalvo, Assistant Vice President of Institutional Advancement and Engagement, at 718.429.6600, ext.
+353, or via email at .